Outburn-IL/foob-docs/configuration.md

 ### Development and customization of Production business processes using FUME plugin components

-To develop the simplest products for converting your data from HL7v2, CSV, and JSON formats into FHIR, the three components described above are sufficient.
-However, you can make your own changes to the proposed architecture and replace some components with others or register additional business components.
+To develop the simplest process for converting your data from HL7v2, CSV, and JSON formats into FHIR, the three components described above are sufficient.
+However, you can make your own changes to the proposed architecture and replace some components with others or add additional business components (e.g. Routers or Additional Business Operations).
 Let's look at the `Business Process` component, which provides coordination of data flows, as shown in the image below:

 ![Alt text](img/business-process.png)